philbier/az-webserver-infrastructure/README.md

 4. Install and configure [Terraform](https://www.terraform.io/downloads.html)

 ### Instructions

-1. Login to your Azure Account via Azure CLI.
+Login to your Azure Account via Terminal using `az login`, `cd` to your project folder and execute the following steps:
-2. Create a policy definition that denies the creation of resources without tag.
+1. Deploy the policy definition that denies the creation of resources without tags
+2. Deploy the Packer image
+3. Deploy the infrastructure using Terraform

+#### 1. Deploy the policy definition
-    * Deploy the policy with `az policy definition create --name tagging-policy --rules tagging-policy.rules.json` from within the directory where the Policy file is stored.
+1. Define the policy with
+`az policy definition create --name tagging-policy --rules tagging-policy.rules.json`
-    * Assign the policy with `az policy assignment create --policy tagging-policy`.
+2. Assign the policy with
+`az policy assignment create --policy tagging-policy`

 The output should be similar to the following screenshot.
 ![Tagging-Policy](./tagging-policy.PNG)

+#### 2. Deploy the Packer image
-3. Create a resource group named "web-server"
+1. Create a resource group for the packer images named "images-rg"
-`az group create -n web-server-rg -l eastus`
+`az group create -n images-rg -l eastus`

-4. Create Azure credentials using a service principal
+2. Create new Azure credentials using a service principal
 `az ad sp create-for-rbac --query “{ client_id: appId, client_secret: password, tenant_id: tenant }”`

-5. Get your azure subscription id
+3. Query your azure subscription-id
 `az account show --query “{ subscription_id: id }”`

-6. Set the following environment variables via CLI provided by the previous outputs
+4. Set the following environment variables via CLI provided by the previous outputs
 `SET  CLIENT_ID=<YOUR_CLIENT_ID>`
 `SET  CLIENT_SECRET=<YOUR_CLIENT_SECRET>`
 `SET  SUBSCRIPTION_ID=<YOUR_SUBSCRIPTION_ID>`

-6. Deploy the packer image "ubuntuImage.json" providing the resource group you created in step 3
+5. Deploy the packer image "ubuntuImage.json" providing the resource group you created in step 3
-`packer build -var "managed_image_resource_group_name=web-server-rg" ubuntuImage.json`
+`packer build -var "managed_image_resource_group_name=images-rg" ubuntuImage.json`

-<b>Continue here</b>
+#### 3. Deploy the infrastructure using Terraform
+1. Check and change **vars.tf** file depending on your demands `variable "prefix" {
+    description = "The prefix that should be used for all resources" default = "web-server"
+}`
+Variables can be used as follows
+`var.prefix`
+2. Change into the Terraform directory
+`cd terraform`
+3. Initialize the Terraform environment
+`terraform init`

-X. Create the Terraform template for your infrastructure
+4. Run the Terraform deployment
-    * Create a resource group named "web-server" via CLI or Portal.
+`terraform plan -out solution.plan`
+`terraform apply "solution.plan"`

 ### Output
 **Your words here**